-My life came to a full stop when I was diagnosed with a breast cancer in 2012.
+My life came to a full stop when I was diagnosed with breast cancer in 2012.

 Excuse me, what?!
 How come?
 How could that be?
 I feel perfectly healthy.
 And now?
 What is next…?
 Am I going to die?
-A rush of questions pounded my head, my brain was going 2000 miles an hour.
+A rush of questions poured into my mind, my brain was going 2000 miles an hour.
 Then she told me: “I can organize the surgery for next week.
 I’m sure you want to get rid of the cancer as soon as possible, don’t you?”

 My knees were shaking.
 My voice was trembling.
 My heart was aching.
 My thoughts were spinning.
 A bomb had just struck me!

 Do you know someone who has had to face a life-threatening disease?
 Do you know someone who went through cancer?
 Have you had to face this challenge?
 If yes, then you know the emotions and the questions that awakened after such a diagnosis: Am I going to die?
 Why me?
 Whom can I trust?
 Who can I talk to?
 What impact will the treatments have on my body, my life?